See the National Geographic photo assignments that Kristian Bertel has participated in – Read the story about his photographs here…

 An inspiring journey in India

 On the photographer’s journeys to India it was inevitable not to notice the mystic and magical places of India that was seen all around the cities and villages.
-As a traveler coming from the Western world it was both mind-bending, gripping and someway also mystic and excitement, things that all left an impression to the photographer.

 ”- Mystic India is the land of contrasts and contrasts and one should be adventurous and immerse oneself in the millennia-old culture that this stunning country has to offer”,